Unity-Technologies/com.unity.multiplayer.docs/docs/shared/_create_spawn_for_player.md

 5. 1.
 Drag the prefab also into the `Player Prefab` slot.

   :::important
   When you drop the prefab into the `Player Prefab` slot, you are telling the library that when a client connects to the game, automatically spawn this prefab as the character for the connecting client.
-If you do not have any prefab set as the `Player Prefab` no player object will be spawned.
+If you don't have any prefab set as the `Player Prefab` no player object will be spawned.
   :::

 5. Finish this section by right-clicking in the **Hierarchy** tab, hover over **3D Object**, select **Plane**.